Liturgical-Calendar/liturgy-components-js/README.md

     ColumnOrder,
     DateFormat,
     GradeDisplay,
-    ApiOptionsFilter
+    ApiOptionsFilter,
+    CalendarSelectFilter,
+    YearType
 }
 ```

-The first four are the main components of the library.
+The first five are the main components of the library.

-The remaining components are classes that are used to configure the `ApiOptions` and `WebCalendar` components.
+The remaining classes are used to configure the `ApiOptions`, `WebCalendar` and `LiturgyOfTheDay` components.

 ### ApiClient